smorello87/intro-to-omeka/lessons.md

 # Theoretical Concerns

-Before we engage with the creation of our Omeka database, let’s take a few minutes to think about the conceptual concerns that we have to face when engaging with digital archival work.
+Before we get started with the creation of our Omeka database, let’s take a few minutes to think about the conceptual concerns that we have to face when engaging with digital archival work.

-We encourage you to discuss these short and long term concerns with librarians and archivists in your field.
+I encourage you to discuss these short and long term concerns with librarians and archivists in your field.
 It is often crucial to tackle and think through these issues before you start working on your project and uploading items to your Omeka site, as they might influence the shape of the technological infrastructure you are developing.

 * Metadata standards